 Possible vulnerabilities and threat vectors

 IoT systems tend to be intricate and heterogeneous; they include multiple tiers, technologies, deployment locations, device manufacturers, APIs and much more.
-From a security standpoint, end-to-end IoT systems have numerous vulnerabilities across different strata, encompassing multiple components that are each subjected to distinctive attacks.
+From a security standpoint, end-to-end IoT systems have numerous vulnerabilities across different strata, encompassing multiple components that are subject to distinctive attacks.

 To strengthen trust in IoT, all the stakeholders need to join together and dedicate themselves to making IoT security a mandatory aspect and a crucial point of integration into their operations.